-Fetch by The Dodo presents our shelter partner, Jacksonville Humane Society.
+Fetch presents our shelter partner, Jacksonville Humane Society.
 As the pet insurance brand that shelters trust, we’re proud to highlight the important work they do for animals.

 If you ask Denise Deisler, CEO and president of the Jacksonville Humane Society (JHS), what’s the best part about her job, it takes her a minute to decide.
 Whether it’s reuniting a family with a lost pet or seeing a child meet their first kitten, there are so many rewarding moments at the shelter.